Entertaining the Lakes Region

 In the early years, Home for Great Waters was a beautiful 800 person capacity tent on the shores of Lake Winnipesaukee.
 It stood proudly for 10 seasons welcoming performing artists and guests from July through August.
 Artists and audience all agreed that there was no other “magical” experience like it anywhere in the Lakes Region of NH.
 But as time took its toll on the tent, and it was clear it needed to be replaced, the organization moved in a new direction and opted for other more affordable venue options like the Kingswood Performing Arts Center and other local venues including The Barn at the Inn and Anderson Hall.

-Last year, in 2018, Great Waters embarked on a journey to build a vision for the future with a strategic plan.
+In 2018, Great Waters embarked on a journey to build a vision for the future with a strategic plan.
 In the process of building the plan, it became clear that finding a “home” was a priority.
 Donors, artists, and audience all expressed nostalgic feelings for the past, and great enthusiasm for building a “new” magical experience for today and beyond.
 The Great Waters Board of Directors heard you clearly, and the work has begun on finding and funding the solution.

 GWMF has grown from 325 attendees at one classical performance to the present audience of over 5,000, all enjoying a diverse program that includes: folk, classical, A Capella, jazz, Broadway, pop, bluegrass and more.
 GWMF has consistently attracted regional and national artists to New Hampshire.
 Celebrity stars Wynton Marsalis, Dave Brubeck, Ronan Tynan, Richie Havens, Canadian Brass, Sandy Duncan, Arlo Guthrie, Peter Nero, Natalie MacMaster, Chuck Mangione, Betty Buckley, Glenn Miller Orchestra, Lucie Arnaz, Suzanne Ishee, Mark Hardy, Judy Collins, Lee Bryant, Nanci Griffith, and Judy Gibson have all delighted sold-out audiences.
 The most recent 2018 season hosted Grammy Award-winning Chanticleer, Farewell Angelina, and the Capitol Steps to name a few!